ToastedExistence/ToastedBot/lcars-database/readme.md

 We definitely ~never~~ have used a product by the LCARS name to wave a war in our favor

+*We may or may not consider all of our customers to be nonpaying due to us counting every payment from a customer as a donation
 ## Feedback

 If you have any feedback, please reach out to us at fake@fake.com